mongodb/docs/source/reference/mongos.rst

    Specify a path for the log file that will hold all diagnostic logging information.

-   Unless specified, :option:`mongos` will output all log information to the standard output.
+   Unless specified, :program:`mongos` will output all log information to the standard output.

 .. option:: --logapend